 Each year, millions of people enroll in higher education programs — whether that be through traditional education like university or community college, or through career training such as HVAC programs.
 And if you find yourself about to join the growing number of people enrolling in the latter, you’ll want to make sure you’re choosing a program that’s the right fit for you.
-So how do you know what’s the best HVAC school?
+So how do you know what are the best HVAC schools?
 We’ve put together a guide to help you know what to look for!

 Compare program costs

 The cost of HVAC certificate programs typically ranges from $1,200–$15,000, while an associate’s degree can range from $15,000–$35,000.
 Though it may be in your best interest to pay more money for the right program, you might also be better served to opt for the less expensive one; ultimately, you’ll want to examine how much you’re willing to invest in your training and what you think you’ll get from each individual program.

 Additionally, it’s also a good idea to look into financial aid options such as scholarships or loans to help ease the burden of any cost, and to make sure to check school websites for what they offer!

 Where you are (and where you’d like to go) could also have a big impact on your decision.
 Should you travel to the other side of the country, or would you rather attend a program 30 minutes from your home?
 According to the Bureau of Labor Statistics, the states with the highest HVAC employment are Florida, California, Texas, New York, and Pennsylvania, respectively — are the cost, program value, and proximity to potential employers worth a move?

 Before choosing a campus, you might be well-served to take into account where you want to end up and any factors which might make you want to stay in your current location.